Legal & Compliance

 Risk within the Firm is managed by the use of the following:

-- Risk Committee with the financial risks being managed by the Chief Financial Officer and the Group Financial Manager, the legal and regulatory risks being managed by the Legal and Compliance Director and the operational risks being managed by the Head of Operations and the CEO of the Firm having oversight;
+- Risk Committee with the financial risks being managed by the Chief Financial Officer and the Group Financial Manager, the legal and regulatory risks being managed by the Legal and Compliance Director and Compliance Officer and the operational risks being managed by the Head of Operations and the CEO of the Firm having oversight;

 - Compliance Committee which has oversight of the day-to-day management of the compliance risk of the Firm;